 Founded in 1988, Urban Peak is the only non-profit organization in Denver that provides a full convergence of services for youth ages 15 through 24 experiencing homelessness or at imminent risk of becoming homeless.
 Our goal is to help these youth overcome real life challenges and become self-sufficient adults.

 We do this by providing five essential services at little or no cost to the youth (youth in housing do pay a minimal rent each month):

 - a daytime Drop-In Center

 Our goal is to meet youth where they are and to provide them with the assistance and support they need to become self-sufficient or obtain the necessary services they need to exit a life on the streets.
-Urban Peak provides numerous programs and services that are founded on the principles of trauma-informed care* and Positive Youth Development to assist youth in reaching their potential and living a successful life off of the streets.
+Urban Peak’s programs and services are founded on the principles of trauma-informed care* and positive youth development and assist youth in reaching their potential and living a successful life off of the streets.